helgoboss/my-scala-oss-parent/README.md

 My Scala OSS Parent POM
 =======================

-This is the common parent POM for all my Scala projects which are supposed to be published on Sonatype OSS.
+Common parent POM for all my Scala projects which are supposed to be published on Sonatype OSS